anticipator1/alexa-voice-assistant/README.md

 * To play a song in youtube, say "alexa play song's name".example : "alexa play see you again song"
 * To listen a joke, say "alexa tell me a joke" or "alexa joke"
 * To get one line information about anything, say "alexa who is person name".
 For example : say "alexa who is ramdev"
+* To check weather of kathmandu, say "alexa weather".